guzostudio/guzowatch-privacy-policy/README.md

   ## Information Collection And Use

   When you download this App, the App receives your "country" through Apple.Inc.
-However, this App DOES NOT collect no more your Personal Data.
+However, this app does NOT collect no more your Personal Data.
   © GuzoStudio.

   ## Changes To This Privacy Policy